-Butterflies have six legs arranged in three pairs.
+Butterflies havesix legs arranged in three pairs.
 First part which is nearest to the body is called as coxa, with which a ring like piece trochanter is placed.
-Femur is attached with trochanter which is connected and forming an angle with tibia.
+Femur is attached with trochanter which connected and forming an angle with tibia.
 To the tibia, tarsus is attached, the last segment of which bears the claws.
 These claws are very minute and blunt in butterflies and in moths they are strongly hooked.
 In some groups of butterflies anterior pair of legs is aborted or dwarfed, either in one or both sexes.
 It is useful in determining the location of species in their systematic order.

-Fig 3: Generalize structure of Lepidoptera leg.
+Fig3: Generalize structure of lepidoptera leg.

-The morphology of the foreleg coxa, trochanter, and femur in butterflies is complex and three-dimensional, making it challenging to depict accurately on a twodimensional printed page.
+The morphology of the foreleg coxa, trochanter, and femur in butterflies is complex and three-dimensional, making it challenging to depict accurately on a two-dimensional printed page.
 Additionally, butterflies have hair-like structures on their legs called sensilla.
 Sensilla also plays important role in feeding.
-Members of the Diplura and Machilidae have two pairs of abdominal processes in each segment called styli (more laterally located) and eversible vesicles (more medially located) (Machida, 1981).
+Members of the Diplura and Machilidaehave two pairs of abdominal processes in each segmentcalled styli (more laterally located) and eversible vesicles (more medially located) (Machida, 1981).

-Lepidoptera also have olfactory organs on their feet, which aid the butterfly in "tasting" or "smelling" out its food.
-(Heppner, 2008.).
-In the larval form there are 3 pairs of true legs, with up to 11 pairs of abdominal legs (usually eight) and hooklets, called apical crochets (Cranston; 2004).
-In some basal moths, these prolegs may be on every segment of the body, while prolegs may be completely absent in other groups, which are more adapted to boring and living in sand.
-(Carde, 2009).
-In addition to the structural changes, limbs have also been evolving in number.
-Most adult insects have three pairs of walking legs, juveniles display variations in both thoracic and abdominal appendages, only some of which are used for walking (McGraw-Hill, 1935).
+Lepidoptera also haveolfactory organs on their feet, which aid the butterfly in "tasting" or "smelling" out its food.(Heppner, 2008.).
+"In the larval form there are 3 pairs of true legs, with up to 11 pairs of abdominal legs (usually eight) and hooklets, called apical crochets" (Cranston; 2004).
+"In some basal moths, these prolegs may be on every segment of the body, whileprolegs may be completely absent in other groups, which are more livingin adapted boring and to sand".(Carde, 2009).
+"In addition to the structural changes, limbs have also been evolving in number.
+Most adult insects have three pairs of walking legs, juveniles display variations in both thoracic and abdominal appendages, only some of which are used for walking" (McGraw-Hill, 1935).